appsmithorg/appsmith-docs/website/docs/getting-started/tutorials/customer-support-tool/build-the-dashboard.md

 ## Connect the database

-1. On the *Entity Explorer* to the left of the screen, click on the **Dashboard** page you created in [Setting up the application](/getting-started/tutorials/customer-support-tool#setting-up-the-application).
+1. On the *Entity Explorer* to the left of the screen, click on the **Dashboard** page you created in the [Setting up the application](/getting-started/tutorials/customer-support-tool#setting-up-the-application) section.

 2. In the **Explorer** tab, click the **+** icon next to **Datasources** to add a new datasource.